Chimereze-e/Speech-to-text-web-app/README.md

 ## Features

-- 🎙️ Start and stop voice recognition with a button
+-  Start and stop voice recognition with a button
-- ✍️ Real-time transcription displayed in a textarea
+-  Real-time transcription displayed in a textarea
-- 🗣️ Supports continuous and interim results
-- 🌐 English (US) language support
+-  English (US) language support
-- 🧠 Simple and clean UI
+-  Simple and clean UI
-- 🖥️ Works best on Google Chrome
+-  Works best on Google Chrome

 ## 🛠️ Tech Stack